pingcap/docs/system-variables.md

 - Default value: `50000`
 - Range: `[1, 2147483647]`
 - Unit: Rows
 - This variable is used to set the maximum number of rows during the coprocessor paging request process.
-Setting it to a too small value increases the RPC count between TiDB and TiKV, while setting to too large of a value may cause TiDB use more memory in some cases, such as load data or full table scan.
+Setting it to an excessively small value increases the RPC count between TiDB and TiKV, while setting it to an excessively large value results in excessive memory usage in some cases, such as loading data and full table scan.

 ### tidb_mem_oom_action <span class="version-mark">New in v6.1.0</span>